History of the World, Part I: The Stone Age

-Cavemen (including Sid Caesar) depict the invention of fire, the first artist (which in turn gives rise to the first critic), the first marriages (Homo sapiens and then homosexual), primitive weapons (particularly spears), and the first funerals.
+Cavemen (including Sid Caesar) depict the invention of fire, the first artist (which in turn gives rise to the first critic), the first marriages (heterosexual and then homosexual), primitive weapons (particularly spears), and the first funerals.
 Also depicted are early attempts at comedy and music, by smashing each other's feet with rocks and thus creating an orchestra of howls.

 The Old Testament

 Moses (Mel Brooks) comes down from Mount Sinai carrying three stone tablets, having received the Law from God (the voice of an uncredited Carl Reiner).
-As Moses announces the giving of the Law to the people, he drops one of the tablets, which shatters, and he "corrects" his proclamation from 15 Commandments to 10.
+As Moses announces the giving of the Law to the people, he accidentally drops one of the tablets, which shatters, and he "corrects" his proclamation from 15 Commandments to 10.

 The Roman Empire

 Comicus (Brooks) is a "stand-up philosopher", dispensing wisdom in the style of a stand-up comedian.
 He is notified by his agent Swiftus (Ron Carey) that he has landed a gig at Caesar's palace.
 En route, he meets and falls in love with a Vestal Virgin named Miriam (Mary-Margaret Humes) and befriends an Ethiopian slave named Josephus (Gregory Hines).

 Josephus is conscripted into the service of the Empress Nympho (Madeline Kahn).
 Comicus performs for Emperor Nero (Dom DeLuise), unwisely joking about the emperor's weight and corruption.
 Josephus absentmindedly pours a jug of wine into Nero's lap, and they are ordered to perform a gladiatorial fight to the death.
 They instead fight their way out of the palace, assisted by Miriam and Empress Nympho.

 Comicus, Josephus, and Swiftus briefly take refuge in Nympho's palace, posing as eunuch guards.
-When Josephus' visible arousal exposes them as imposters, they are chased by soldiers led by Marcus Vindictus (Shecky Greene).
+When Josephus' visible arousal exposes them both as imposters, they are chased by soldiers led by Marcus Vindictus (Shecky Greene).
 They escape in a cart pulled by a horse named Miracle, lighting a huge marijuana joint to put the pursuing soldiers into a stupor.

 They sail to Judea, where Comicus takes a job waiting tables, and blunders into a private room where Jesus is having the Last Supper with his disciples.
 Comicus interrupts Jesus (John Hurt) repeatedly (using his name in the modern sense, as an interjection).
 Leonardo da Vinci (Art Metrano) arrives to paint the group's portrait, directing them to all sit on the same side of the table, with Comicus behind Jesus, where his raised platter looks like a halo.